box-community/box-python-gen-workshop/workshops/sign_structured/sign_structured.md

 > The number in the tags refer to the signer number, so `[[c|1]]` is the checkbox for signer 1, `[[c|2]]` is the checkbox for signer 2, and so on, *NOT* the signing order.

-> Tag 0 is reserved for the `sender`, which always exist.
+> Tag 0 is reserved for the `sender`, which always exists.
 So even if the `sender` does not need to input any data into the document, the other signers must start with 1.

 ## Create a signature request from a structured document
-Lets put this in practice.
+Let's put this in practice.
 Consider this method:
 ```python
 def create_sign_request_structured(
     client: Client, file_id: str, signer_email: str